AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/migrate-on-premise-content-cloud-exp.md

 ---
-# Migrate content from On-premise to Cloud Service (For On-premises only)
+# Migrate content from On-premise to Cloud Service (For On-premise only)

 Experience Manager as a Cloud Service provides a scalable, secure, and agile technology foundation for Experience Manager Guides, Assets, Forms, and Screens.
 This allows marketers and IT professionals to focus on delivering impactful experiences at scale.
 With Experience Manager as a Cloud Service, your teams can focus on innovating instead of planning for product upgrades.
 New product features are thoroughly tested and delivered to your teams without interruption so they can always access the latest version of Adobe Experience Manager.

-This article provides a detailed, step-by-step process for migrating your On-premise or Managed Services Experience Manager Guides content to Cloud Services, ensuring a smooth transition to the cloud-based platform.
+This article provides a detailed, step-by-step process for migrating your On-premise or Managed Services Experience Manager Guides content to Cloud Service, ensuring a smooth transition to the cloud-based platform.

 ## Pre-requisites